likicv/usysml-test-cases/test_cases.md

 Note that for each of the above the base Element is typed by *PartDefinition*, and therefore *PartUsage* is always typed by *PartDefinition*.

-These base types are outside of the scop of uSysML v0.01 and hence not discussed as a part of this Test Case.
+These base types are outside of the scope of uSysML v0.01 and hence not discussed as a part of this Test Case.

 # Test Case 01-004: *PartUsage* element syntactical forms